BryanShubo/NodeJS/2_Basic Types.md

 only difference
 {"firstname":"marc", "lastname":"john"}

-4. Arrays
-5. numerical index
-var arr1 = new Array();
+4. Arrays using numerical index var arr1 = new Array();
 or
 var arr2 = [];